modlee-ai/modlee/docs/README.md

 # modlee

-## Introduction

-### Until now, ML R&D has been ...
+*Until now, ML R&D has been ...*

 - **Isolated**: Even with community resources, critical knowledge often remains overlooked or neglected.
 - **Tedious**: Training and evaluating many models is often boring, slow and wastes precious time.
 - **Messy**: Months of model experimentation can often feel like navigating through an endless maze.

-### We've developed a better way ...
+*We've developed a better way ...* Our Python package seemlessly connects you to your collaborators and recommends model architectures for your datatasets based on the experiments shared between you.
+At Modlee we’ve built a flywheel that allows the ML R&D community to work together in new ways and guide each other to better ML solutions.

-You can use Modlee to obtain higher-quality solutions more easily in three simple steps:
+You can **use Modlee's Python package** to more easily define high performing ML models in three simple steps using **our tools**:

-- **1. Connect**: Embrace the opportunity to collaborate effortlessly with developers worldwide.
+- **1. Connect with our Automated Experiment Collaboration**: Embrace the opportunity to collaborate effortlessly with developers & colleagues worldwide.
-- **2. Benchmark**: Train a high-quality benchmark ML solution faster and easier, regardless of your expertise.
+- **2. Benchmark with our Model Architecture Recommendations**: Train a high-quality benchmark ML solution faster and easier, regardless of your expertise.
-- **3. Explore**: Improve upon your benchmark solution, and contribute with your Modlee collaborators.
+- **3. Explore with our Automated Experiment Documentation**: Improve upon your benchmark solution and contribute with your Modlee collaborators.

 ## Installation

-Modlee is a machine learning (ML) tool that allows us to benchmark and explore ML solutions more easily, together.
-You can start building ML with Modlee today using our python client-side interface:

 We have developed the package in Python 3.10.
 Please [raise an issue](https://github.com/modlee-ai/modlee/blob/main/issues) if you experience environment errors.